ZPP-MURMURAS/ZPP_Murmuras/research/executorch/executorch_llama_report.md

 # Benchmarking

-The repository includes a [benchmarking section](https://github.com/pytorch/executorch/blob/main/examples/models/llama/README.md#results) where different Llama models are tested on edge devices.
+The repository includes a [benchmarking section](https://github.com/pytorch/executorch/blob/main/examples/models/llama/README.md) where different Llama models are tested on edge devices using the XNNPACK backend.
 By following [these instructions](https://github.com/pytorch/executorch/blob/main/examples/models/llama/README.md#instructions), I was able to run the benchmark with Llama 3.2 1B QAT+LoRA on Samsung Galaxy A25.

 # Fine-tuning